 “We as an association are proud of the end product this over year long study group has produced,” MSCRA Executive Director John Morgan Hughes wrote in an email.
 “I hope this document serves as a testament to the power of shops, insurance companies, parts makers, and regulators all coming to the table for the benefit of consumers.
 Our members are committed to making safe and proper repairs and this document will be a great educational tool to let consumers know their rights.
 We thank Attorney General Hood and Commissioner Chaney for their leadership and courage to tackle this issue head on.”

-The Property Casualty Insurance Association of America refused to support the consumer guide — arguing apparently against the use of OEM repair procedures as the definition of a proper repair.
+The Property Casualty Insurance Association of America refused to support the consumer guide.

 “While PCI generally appreciates all efforts to educate consumers on auto body repairs, we are disappointed with the Consumer Guide to Auto Body Repair recently issued by Attorney General Hood,” Joe Woods, PCI state government relations vice president, said in a statement Thursday.
 “Principally, PCI is concerned that the Guide may confuse and mislead consumers and body shops because it differs significantly from repair requirements proscribed by Mississippi law and from directives issued by the Mississippi Department of Insurance.

 “Moreover, the Guide does not recognize that insurers and consumers share the same goals following an accident — ensuring the consumer’s well-being and the prompt and proper repair of the damaged vehicle.
 Nor does the Guide note the important role insurers play in protecting consumers from being taken advantage of when estimates include excessive charges or operations that are not necessary to properly repair a vehicle.